 Six million people, or about 73 percent of the population, enjoy access to the internet in Israel making it one of the most connected countries in the region.
-Israeli tech is widely ranked as some of the most futuristic and disruptive in the world, but that doesn’t mean there’s zero restrictions on content.
+Israeli tech is widely ranked as some of the most futuristic and disruptive in the world, but that doesn’t mean there are zero restrictions on content.

 Social media posts deemed to be inciteful and hateful can be censored by the government.
 The military censor has the authority to gag press freedoms.
 There has also been talk in the legislature of banning sites containing pornography or keeping a list of those who access them.